 The undersigned certifies it has received a copy of the Notice of Grant Award of the federal grant funds that are part of this procurement with its accompanying terms and conditions, and attaches a copy of the Notice of Grant award to this form.
-The undersigned certifies the organization shall comply with all applicable requirements of all other Federal laws, executive orders, regulations and policies governing the program.
-(A copy of the Notice of Grant award is attached hereto; and is incorporated herein as if fully rewritten).
+The undersigned certifies the organization shall comply with all applicable requirements of all other Federal laws, executive orders, as if fully rewritten).